 Vegans do not eat or use any animal or animal-derived products, ranging from meat and fish through to other foods like cows’ milk, cheese, eggs and honey.

 A well planned vegan diet can be healthy and balanced and will typically contain high intakes of fruit and vegetables and wholegrains, some fortified dairy alternatives, some protein foods such as beans and pulses, and nuts and seeds.
 Vegans may need to take a supplement of vitamin B12 as the main dietary sources are generally derived from animal sources.
 Starchy carbohydrate foods like potatoes can be included as part of a varied vegan diet.

 Potatoes can be included as part of a healthy, balanced vegan diet and can provide an adaptable and nutritious base for many meals.
 Many of the vegetarian recipes on the site can be easily adapted for vegans.
 For more information visit www.vegansociety.com

 Although you can be allergic to anything, an allergy to potatoes is extremely rare.
 If you do think you have a food allergy see your GP who can help determine whether it's likely you have an allergy.
 They may refer you to a Registered Dietitian who can give you qualified individual dietary advice on a balanced diet.

 For more information visit

-In order to keep healthy we need to eat a balanced diet containing a wide variety of foods to give us all the things we need.
-If you cut out certain foods or food groups you will miss out on important nutrients.
-For example if you cut out dairy you are missing out on fat soluble vitamins and calcium.
-It is important to make substitutions for the foods that have been removed from the diet.
-Also many foods contain many 'hidden' ingredients e.g. milk powder, so you have to be very sure that you are selecting appropriate foods.
+In order to keep healthy we need to eat a balanced diet containing a wide variety of foods to give us all the nutrients we need.
+If you cut out certain foods or food groups you are more likely to miss out on important nutrients.
+For example if you cut out dairy you may find it harder to get enough calcium.
+Therefore, it is important to include other sources of calcium, such as calcium fortified dairy alternatives.

 This campaign was originally produced in the framework of a programme co-financed by the European Union